elixias/learningpathbuilder/readme.md

 The Microsoft certifications page requires self-exploration to piece together a learning path.
 This tool streamlines the process for the job seeker, helping users identify the exact courses or certifications needed based on job requirements and skill gaps.

 I wanted to move beyond the typical chatbot interface common in RAG applications.
-This project showcases how RAG can be used in web applications to aid in data extraction, processing, and providing structured answers.
+This project showcases how RAG can be used in web applications to aid in data extraction, processing, and providing structured answers (Without dependence on chat UI or embeddings).

 ### **Using the tool**